Inside the building, skylight | Guggenheim Bilbao Museoa

 Originally designed for gallery 104, this series of seven monumental sculptures posed a huge challenge in terms of both manufacturing and installation.
 The sculptures were impossibly heavy and yet quite fragile, being made of towering weathering steel sheets.
 It took state-of-the-art technology to make them.

-At the far end of the gallery, there is an educational area where you can find scale models of the works on display and a video showing how they were installed, among other resources.
+At the far end of the gallery, there is an educational space where you can find a video showing how they were installed.
 Make sure not to miss it!

 Richard Serra